 The Kushites started a war by invading Roman Egypt in 24 BCE while its governor, Aelius Gallus, was campaigning in Arabia.
 The writer Strabo leaves much untold, but he tells of a fierce, one-eyed warrior queen who both directed the war through generals and later led in battle herself.
 She enjoyed some clear success over Roman forces.
 Advancing deep into the new Roman province, the Kushites initially attacked Thebaïs and Syenê, overrunning garrisons and pillaging the three Roman cities of Syenê, Elephantinê, and Philae.

-Strabo mentions the theft of Augustan statues and the carrying off plunder of considerable value.
+Strabo mentions the theft of Augustan statues and the carrying away of plunder of considerable value.
 Archaeology backs this up with the discovery of the famous ‘Meroe Head’: an Augustan statue-head discovered in 1910 that was buried within the entrance to the temple of victory in Kushite Meroe.
 This, in tandem with temple depictions showing Roman captives taken in war, points towards a Kushite victory over Roman armies.
 Queen Amanirenas and her people were quite literally stepping on the head of Augustus.
 It was Kush 1: Rome 0, in a surprise early lead.

 The Kushite incursion, however, could not be sustained.
 Under the new Roman prefect of Egypt, Gaius Petronius, in 25 BCE, the empire struck back.
 According to Strabo, Kushite forces could not resist the Roman incursion into Kush: